flame/blis/docs/Discord.md

 ## Obtaining the invite link

-Ever since first creating the Discord server in 2021, we envisioned one day posting a permanent invite link in the official documentation (such as the GitHub-rendered [README.md](README.md) file.
+Ever since the BLIS Discord server was created in 2021, we envisioned one day posting a permanent invite link in the official documentation (such as the GitHub-rendered [README.md](README.md) file.

 However, due to a (perhaps irrational) concern for spammers, scammers, data-mining bots, and the like, we hesitated.
 Eventually, though, we decided to try it out.